botman/botman/README.md

 ## Sending Messages

 Bots have to send messages to deliver information and present an interface for their functionality.
-SlackBot bots can send messages in several different ways, depending on the type and number of messages that will be sent.
+BotMan bots can send messages in several different ways, depending on the type and number of messages that will be sent.

 Single message replies to incoming commands can be sent using the `$bot->reply()` function.